-Guideline 4: Work with UDOT to consider parking, park strips, and trees in the center of business and transportation corridor.
+Guideline 4: Work with UDOT to consider parking, park strips, and trees in the center of Main Street that will also help control speed and will beautify this important business and transportation corridor.

-Main Street that will also help control speed and will beautify this important incentives.
+Guideline 45: Promote more outside dining and gathering areas through design criteria and incentives.

-Guideline 5: Promote more outside dining and gathering areas through design criteria and create a comfortable community space and will help create service worker housing that will benefit the businesses, residents, and visitors of Midway.
+Guideline 56: Promote Consider compatible mixed-use developments along Main Street that will create a comfortable community space and will help create service worker housing that will benefit the businesses, residents, and visitors of Midway.